SAP-archive/teched2020-DEV161/exercises/ex5/README.md

 # Exercise 5 - Add Data Filters

-In this exercise, you will add filters to the app that will filter the list of products according to their invetory level - Shortage, Low, and Normal.
-This requires changes to the UI (view) and also to the view's logic.
+In this exercise, you will add filters to the app for the list of products, according to their inventory level: Shortage, Low, and Normal.
+This requires changes to the UI (view) and also to the view's logic (controller).

-## Exercise 5.1 UI Modifications
+## Exercise 5.1 - UI Modifications

-After completing these steps you will have modified the worklist view of the app to include filters.
-Some of the modifications are also needed in order for the logic to execute accordingly.
+After completing these steps, you will have modified the Worklist view of the app to include filters.
+Some of the modifications are also needed for the logic to execute accordingly.

-It is recommended that you type in most of the code in order to experience the code editor's capabilities.
+It is recommended that you type most of the code to experience the code editor's capabilities.

-1. Choose *webapp > view* and click the *Worklist.view.xml* file.
+1. Choose *webapp > view* and click the `Worklist.view.xml` file.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Open_.jpg)<br><br>
-    >The *Worklist.view.xml* file is opened in a code editor tab.
+    >The `Worklist.view.xml` file is opened in a code editor tab.
     >![](images/2020-10_BAS_Worklist_View_Code_Editor_Opened_.jpg)<br><br>

-    >Tip 1: You can get additional screen real-estate for the code editor tab by closing the *Explorer* pane.
-You can get even more real-estate by double clicking the tab's title.
+    >Tip 1: You can get additional screen real estate for the code editor tab by closing the *Explorer* view.
+You can get even more real estate by double-clicking the tab's title.

-    >Tip 2: Hovering over a control or a control property pops up a tooltip with information on it as well as link to its API Reference, which is opened on a new browser tab.
+    >Tip 2: Hovering over a control or a control property pops up a tooltip with information on it, as well as a link to its API Reference.
+Click the API Reference link to open it in a new browser tab.
     ><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Code_Completion_Control_.jpg)<br><br>

-2. Add an *IconTabBar* conotrl before the *Table* control.
+2. Add an *IconTabBar* control before the *Table* control.
 ```XML
             <IconTabBar id="iconTabBar" select=".onFilterSelect" class="sapUiResponsiveContentPadding">
                 <items>